Growing tomatoes in pots are very popular with home gardeners. People love to have some fresh juicy tomatoes in their daily meals.

 Caging is also very essential for indeterminate tomatoes.
 It helps the plants to produce more tomatoes and protect them from some soil-borne diseases.

 You can make some homemade wire cages for bigger tomatoes.
-Use 5-feet by 5-feet wire fencing for a container with a grid opening around 4 by 6 inches rectangle.
+Use 5-feet by 5-feet wire fencing for a container with a grid opening around a four by six inches rectangle.

 Pruning is not necessary for determinate tomatoes.
-They grow for a certain period of time in a certain height and start producing fruits and die off.
+They grow for a certain period of time at a certain height and start producing fruits and die off.

 The suckers of the indeterminate tomatoes growing bigger and turn into the main stem and heavier the plants if they are not pruned timely.
-Besides extreme foliage can reduce the production of the fruits.
+Besides, extreme foliage can reduce the production of fruits.

 So, prune the suckers earlier when they appeared on stems.
 You should also prune some over the foliage of the plants.

 Step-06: Plant tomatoes deeply

 Tomato plants need a strong root system to get nutrients from the soil.
 So, plant your tomatoes deeper in the container because any part of the tomato plants under the soil can develop a root system.

 So, I suggest you plant 60-70 percent of the plant stem under the soil while transplanting tomato seedlings in the containers.